⭐ See content on my other sites here

 Second, notice how Paul says, “ye have obeyed from the heart that form of doctrine which was delivered you.”
 Paul has just given you the answer to walking after the spirit and how to reckon oneself dead to sin.
 Our victory over sin and our power to walk in newness of life is by submitting and being influenced by that form of sound doctrine.
 The only way we are going to take this spiritual reality and make it applicable in our sinful flesh is to study the doctrine, learn it and have it renew our minds, and then become influenced by submitting to its workings within us.
 It is the power of God’s living words within us, producing the life of Christ out of us.
 If we do not take in steady servings of God’s word, we will by nature become servants of sin.
 But by keeping the truth in us, studying the scripture, and growing in knowledge of it, we will become servants of righteousness by the spirit of God within us.

-We must recognize that these things are deeper spiritual truths.
+We must recognise that these things are deeper spiritual truths.
 Sanctification is not a free gift as with justification.
 Justification saves a carnal unbeliever, but once saved, and once informed about sanctification, that new believer is to press on into these deeper truths.
-Paul recognizes this issue and the weakness in the flesh and although he writes the following passage below, he certainly does not use it as an excuse to continue in our weakness.
+Paul recognises this issue and the weakness in the flesh and although he writes the following (below), he certainly does not use it as an excuse to continue in our weakness.
 There is a definite command in the passage below saying, “Now yield…”.
 This is not a choice.
 It is not a suggestion.
 This is command which has its truth and fulfillment, not in our own strength and willpower, but in the power of our doctrine which should dwell within us and have started to renew our mind so that we can be influenced by its life and persuasiveness.

 Rom 6:19 I speak after the manner of men because of the infirmity of your flesh: for as ye have yielded your members servants to uncleanness and to iniquity unto iniquity; even so NOW YIELD your members servants to righteousness unto holiness.
 (20) For when ye were the servants of sin, ye were free from righteousness.
 (21) What fruit had ye then in those things whereof ye are now ashamed? for the end of those things is [functional] death.

 Paul ends Romans 6 with an affirmative statement; in a sense expecting his readers to have received and committed to this doctrine.
 To receive Paul’s teaching would enable us to be servants of God, bearing fruit that leads to holiness, fashioning a godly character.
-However, a reminder is also provided that if we do not heed to his doctrine, though we remain saved unto eternal life, we can expect to also remain functionally dead to the spiritual newness of life within us and remain unprofitable to God in this life.
+However, a reminder is also provided that if we do not heed to his doctrine, though we remain saved unto eternal life, we can expect to also remain functionally dead to the spiritual newness of life within us and remain unprofitable to God in this life, Rom.3:12.

 Rom 6:22 But now being made free from sin, and become servants to God, ye have your fruit unto holiness, and the end everlasting life.
 (23) For the wages of sin [empowered by law] is death; but the gift of God is eternal life through Jesus Christ our Lord.